 What is Let’s Play Out?

-Let’s Play Out allows temporary street closures to enable street play for children.
-It is also referred to as Playing Out or Play Street.
-Residents can apply to temporarily (1-3 hours) close their street to through traffic to allow residents to come together and children to play out safely.
+Residents can apply to close their street to through traffic for 1-3 hours.
+This allows residents to come together and children to play out safely.

 To find out more information and to get free advice and guidance about ‘Playing Out’ please visit:

-There are 2 types of application available to close a residential street for street play
+There are 2 types of application available:

 - For a one-off event or to try out a ‘Let’s Play Out’ event before committing to a regular closure